 An offshoot of social networking, social trading has created a different way to test financial information.
 In the past, investors would focus on fundamental or technical analysis.
 With social trading, however, traders can share information about the current market environment and offer insight into future market movements, thus driving trading decisions.
 For some traders, it has changed the rules of analysis.

 Using social trading, one can also access the historical performance of members and can see the returns produced by specific strategies.
-There are strong benefits to the transparency associated with it.
+There are strong benefits to the transparency associated with social trading.

 There are several benefits associated with social trading.
 Even if one is not open to online social interactions with other traders, there are specific aspects of social trading that can be beneficial.
 Social trading chatrooms with a moderator allow traders to follow trades and ask questions.
-This can be a good way for novice traders to learn more about trading.
+This can be a good way for novice traders to learn more about trading and how to make profitable trades.

 Social trading is a broad category of trading and can include elements of copy trading and mirror trading.
 Traders can share information about individual trades that can be copied by other traders, or specific trading strategies that can be mirrored by other investors.
 Social trading can span the foreign exchange markets, as well as stock and commodity markets.

-Social trading platforms also often provide a social newsfeed.
+Social trading platforms also often provide a chart forum and social newsfeed.
 Members are constantly providing information about a specific subject.
 Traders can post their trading ideas as well as information to back up their thesis.

 Some social trading platforms provide a search criteria so traders can customise their social trading experience.
 Traders should test drive their trading for a while first before they start copying other investors.
 This can be done with the use of a demo trading account.
 Traders should also ensure that the risk score is in line with their expectations and the maximum drawdown is not outside their tolerance level.